AhmadDoobi/event-management-system/README.md

 - Manage Tasks: Hosts can create tasks, set max assignments per task, and assign tasks to users.
 They can also allow users to self-assign tasks if enabled.
 - Re-Access for Guests: Guests are provided with a unique access code per event, allowing them to re-enter the event without re-registering.
 - Automatic Cleanup: Events and associated data are deleted automatically 10 days after the event’s end date.

-## Project Structure

-**Here’s an overview of the main directories and files:**
-- app/Http/Controllers: Contains the main application controllers (e.g., EventController, TaskController, GuestLoginController).
-- app/Models: Models for core entities like User, Event, and Task.
-- database/migrations: Migration files for setting up the database schema.
-- resources/views: Blade templates for the front-end.
-- routes/web.php: Routes for web access.

 ## License
 - This project is licensed under the MIT License.
 See the LICENSE file for details.